Psychiatric care &

 Frequently asked questions

 Yes.
-Our licensed psychiatric clinicians can prescribe medication when clinically appropriate, with ongoing monitoring and follow-ups.
+Our licensed psychiatric clinicians can prescribe medication when it's right for your child, with ongoing monitoring and follow-ups.

 Yes!
 Our therapists and psychiatric providers work closely as a team to offer the very best care.
 With your permission, they share clinical notes so your child receives coordinated, whole-person support — without having to retell their story.